MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5972.md

 ms.search.form: Report_5972_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Service Contract Quote (document report)

-The **Service Contract Quote** report is meant for producing a document that you can send to your customer.
+Use the **Service Contract Quote** report to produce quotes that you can send to your customer.

-The report displays information such as contract number, starting date, invoice period and discount, as well as the annual amount.
+The report displays information such as:

+- Contract number
+- Starting date
+- Invoice period
+- Discount
+- Annual amount

-You can include either all service contract quotes or selected service contract quotes in the report output.
+You can include either all or selected service contract quotes in the report.

 ## Use cases